 The answer lay beyond the wall in the above picture, behind the Nandi.

 The 1000 pillar mandapa lies behind this wall, totally demolished, razed to the ground, except for the platform on which the 1000 pillars once stood !
 It was a heart-breaking sight to see it lying wounded after having stood royally for centuries.
-For a History lover, the first thought would be to punch the ASI guys but on a positive note, it seems they have brought down the structure to give it a facelift and restore the crumbling mandapa.
-If this is true, then they could get a respite.
+It seems ASI have brought down the structure to give it a facelift and restore the crumbling mandapa.

-During the visit, 7 years back, some of the 1000 pillars had collapsed and they had just begun the rebuilding process.
+During our previous visit, 7 years back, some of the 1000 pillars had collapsed and they had just begun the rebuilding process.
 A news article says the municipal authorities finally acquired the encroached land this year and have begun restoring it.
-If that is the fact, then we will have to bear with the necessary evil.
-The news article also quotes people who encroached this area complaining about the insufficient compensation, well, we take back our words, it is not the ASI but these people who need to be punched first, ASI and the municipal authorities cannot be absolved either, they deserve a punch too for letting people encroach these areas in the first place !
+The news article also quotes people who encroached this area complaining about the insufficient compensation, wonder how the authorities let people encroach these areas in the first place !
 These restoration works take years together and what if they fail to restore it?
 Wouldn’t an architectural treasure be lost for ever?